ZHO in Brief

 ZHO enjoys full financial and administrative independence and is run by its Board of Directors of 7 to 11 members.
 ZHO performs its activities as per the plans and directives of its Board to achieve its goals.
 The Board takes all necessary actions and measures to ensure ZHO’s efficient functioning.
 All ZHO’s humanitarian institutions are contributing to achieving the noble goals, showing a keen interest in this segment of society.

-With 12 centers for special needs and humanitarian care across Abu Dhabi, ZHO provides a range of integrated services that aim at rehabilitating disabled people for inclusion into the community.
+With centers and clubs for special needs and humanitarian care across Abu Dhabi, ZHO provides a range of integrated services that aim at rehabilitating disabled people for inclusion into the community.
 These services include training and education, vocational and therapeutic rehabilitation (assessment, early intervention, physiotherapy, functional therapy, speech therapy, and vocational training workshops), psychological care, family counseling, as well as supporting educational and sport activities.

 How are services delivered to people with special needs?